1965 in the Vietnam War: March

 1,400 Marines of the U.S. 9th Marine Expeditionary Brigade began to land on beaches near Da Nang.
 The arrival of the Marines heralded the direct involvement of American combat units in the war.
 The Marines had the responsibility of guarding the Da Nang Air Base but were ordered to "not, repeat not, engage in day-to-day actions against the Viet Cong."
 By the end of March the Marines at Da Nang numbered almost 5,000 Although there were 23,000 American military personnel in South Vietnam already, the deployment represented "the first body of Americans to go to the embattled southeast Asian nation as a fighting military unit."

+The VC attacked the Kannack CIDG camp, part of the defenses of Highway 19, 24km northwest of An Khe.
+At 01:40, the VC initiated an hour-long bombardment, during which sappers crept forward to clear lanes through the camp's barbed wire.
+After overrunning two outposts, infantry stormed the main camp, but the 550 Strikers held with the help of flares dropped by aircraft.
+Dawn brought US Army gunships and USAF A-1s, which harried the VC as they withdrew.
+The VC left 131 dead and 65 weapons including AK-47s, RPG-2s, a recoilless rifle, and a heavy machine gun.
+The CIDG troops lost 33 dead and 27 wounded.
+Three US Army Special Forces soldiers were killed.